SamVerschueren/aws-lambda-invoke/README.md

 *Required*
 Type: `string`

-The name of the lambda function you want to invoke.
+Name of the lambda function you want to invoke.
+You can append the `version` or `alias` to the name separated by a colon.

 #### payload

-Type: `object|string`
+Type: `object` `string`

-The payload you want to send to the lambda function you are invoking.
+Payload you want to send to the lambda function you are invoking.

 ## License